 Phyllo Cups with Cappuccino Cream

-Try adding a tablespoon of liqueur, like Kahlua or Baileys, before whipping the cream.
+Try adding a tablespoon of liqueur, like Kahlua or Baileys, to the filling for a more adult treat.

 - Total Time:

 - 2 tablespoons unsalted butter, melted